octopus-platform/joern/docs/source/querying.rst

 	g.v(nodeId)

-Walking the graph can now be achieved by attaching so called
-\emph{Gremlin steps} to the start node.
+Walking the graph can now be achieved by attaching so called *Gremlin steps* to the start node.
 Each of these steps processes all nodes returned by the previous step, similar to the way Unix pipelines connect shell programs.
 While learning Gremlin, it can thus be a good idea to think of the dot-operator as an alias for the unix